 - Wind and natural disaster certifications: UPC may provide up to a 15% discount for having WIP-8 (windstorm inspection program) credits and Insurance Institute for Business & Home Safety (wind and fire fortification) credits.
 This helps ensure that your home was built up to code and has features like reinforced roofing for wind or fire, impact-resistant doors and other safety protocols.

-- Pay premium in full: UPC offers varying discount amounts ranging from 9%-14% for paying your premium in full based on your method of payment.
-Your agent can provide details on how much you may qualify for.
+- Pay premium in full: UPC offers varying discount amounts ranging from 9% to 14% for paying your premium in full based on your method of payment.
+Your agent can provide details on how much of a discount you may qualify for.

 - Extra window and door protection: If you equip your home’s windows and doors with protective coverings, you could receive a 15% discount.

 - Flood policy: Discounts may be available for homeowners insurance policyholders who purchase their flood coverage through UPC.

 UPC home services

 UPC’s website doesn’t offer any additional home services beyond homeowners insurance.

 Other UPC perks worth considering